 A skilled programmer who writes programs to train new employees.

-To prevent unauthorised access by incoming transmissions.
+To prevent unauthorized access by incoming transmissions.

-To enable easy downloading of data from web sites.
+To enable easy downloading of data from websites.

 To detect and disable viruses already on a computer.